 How Accurate is Gender Selection During IVF?

-Given a fertility doctor’s ability to identify XX or XY chromosomes in the embryo, the gender selection process is almost 100 percent accurate.
+Very accurate!
+Given a fertility doctor’s ability to identify XX or XY chromosomes in the embryo with PGD tests, the gender selection process is almost 100% accurate.

 However, not all patients can produce healthy embryos of the desired gender because of factors related to age, egg supply, and sperm quality.
 In these cases, sperm or egg donation is a possibility for intended parents who wish to pursue gender selection.